List of American rugby league champions

-Rugby League in the United States has crowned champions of its national championship since 1997.
+Rugby League in the United States has crowned national champions since 1997.

 The sport has gone through two separate competitions starting with the American National Rugby League (AMNRL) premiership from 1997 to 2014 with the Ferrainola Cup and the USA Rugby League has crowned national champions since 2014.

 Champions of the American National Rugby League (AMNRL)

-The Ferrainola Cup was awarded to the winner of the AMNRL Grand Final and given the title of National Champion..
+Each year the clubs in the AMNRL domestic competition contest the C.D.Ferrainola Cup to determine the champion team of rugby league in America.
+Cosimo 'Sam' Ferrainola was one of the driving forces behind the development of the American National Rugby League.

 The regular season title or Minor premiership was not awarded until the 2006 season.